leegee1080/3DprinterOS_Driver_Install/README.md

 4. ssh each ip then login, paste each code, make a log line, and move on to the next IP
 5. save log lines to file
 6. exit script

-Options

-1. Input to change p.w. of each root user
-2. Separate input to run a custom line in the ssh before the driver code
-3. Option to chose which ip the custom line is run on.

-dont forget" pxssh for ssh